Sarayu99/From_Conflict_to_Cohesion/README.md

 # From_Conflict_to_Cohesion

-This repository contains the code base for the work, 'From Conflict to Cohesion: Structural Similarity Dampens Uncivil Discourse in Polarized Social Groups'.
+This repository contains the code base for the work, *'From Conflict to Cohesion: Structural Similarity Dampens Uncivil Discourse in Polarized Social Groups'*.

 Authors: Matthew Yeaton, Sarayu Anshuman, Sameer Srivastava